Last Updated on July 27, 2026 by Daniel Globe

 Do regional airlines have partnerships with major airlines?

-Yes, many regional airlines operate under capacity purchase agreements with major airlines, flying under brands like American Eagle, Delta Connection, or United Express while connecting passengers to the larger carrier’s network.
+Yes.
+Many regional airlines operate under capacity purchase or codeshare arrangements with major airlines.
+These flights can appear under brands such as American Eagle, Delta Connection, or United Express while being operated by a separate regional carrier.

 Are regional airlines subject to the same safety regulations as major airlines?